 6. NOT ALL SOLAR PANELS ARE HIGH QUALITY.

-It’s true there are a wide variety of panels on the market with varying levels of efficiency, durability, reliability, output and design.
+It’s true there is a wide variety of panels on the market with varying levels of efficiency, durability, reliability, output, and design.
 We strongly recommend that you do some research before selecting panels for your home or business, considering the impact of each of these factors on your system’s output and the long-term cost savings you can expect.
 It’s worth it to invest in top-quality solar panels.
-After all, what other technology around your home or business do you expect to still be working for you three decades from now?
+After all, what other technology around your home or business do you expect to be still working for you three decades from now?
 We’re so confident in our panel quality that we offer a best-in-industry 25-year Power and Product Warranty for home or commercial use.

 1SunPower Module 40-Year Useful Life,” SunPower white paper.
 2013.
 Useful life is 99 out of 100 panels operating at more than 70% of rated power.